Astigmatism and Cataract Surgery

-Astigmatism is an irregular shape to the cornea.
+Astigmatism is a bend in the curve of the cornea.
 The cornea is the clear front part of the eye you look through.
 If a normal cornea is shaped round like a basketball, a cornea with astigmatism is shaped more like a football.
 This football shape to the cornea bends light as it passes through causing vision to be blurry.
 Blurry vision caused by astigmatism is separate and independent from the blurry vision caused by nearsightedness (myopia) and farsightedness (hyperopia).
-Regular astigmatism can be lessened and/or corrected as below.
+Regular astigmatism can be corrected or reduced as below.

 There are several options to treat regular astigmatism during Cataract Surgery: